null

 Learn more

-In our Guide to EPR Legislation, we go into detail about the current and proposed legislation and trends related to sustainable packaging.
-One of the emerging trends in the United States is Extended Producer Responsibility Laws like those in other countries.
+In our Guide to EPR Legislation, we go into detail about the current and proposed legislation and trends related to sustainable packaging and packaging compliance.
+One of the emerging trends in the United States is Extended Producer Responsibility Laws.

 Like countries in the EU, each state in the US has unique rules about sustainability and corporate responsibility.
 Some states have little to no oversight.
 Others, like California, are becoming increasingly restrictive of potentially harmful practices like single-use plastics.